midl-xyz/midl-js/apps/docs/midl/hooks/useAddRuneERC20.md

 # useAddRuneERC20

 Adds an ERC20 Rune to the Midl network.
-Wraps `addRuneERC20` and exposes a React Query mutation for creating the mint transaction.
+Wraps [`addRuneERC20`](../actions/addRuneERC20.md) and exposes a React Query mutation for creating the transaction.

 ## Import